 Safety equipment review

-The Recreational Vessel Safety Equipment Review Final Position Paper provides an overview of the review process, the outcomes and information regarding implementation.
-The position paper can be downloaded from the list at the end of this page.
+The Recreational Vessel Safety Equipment Review Final Position Paper provides an overview of the review process, outcomes and implementation.

 Why did DoT review the safety equipment required on recreational vessels in WA?